dagrate/TDA_with_R/README.md

-# TDA_with_R
+# TopWAE
-TDA implementation with R applied to credit card frauds
+TDA implementation with R applied to Wasserstein Auto-Encoders in the context of credit card frauds